dogweather/forkful/content/en/clojure/files-and-io/checking-if-a-directory-exists.md

   \ of a file system directory from within your Clojure application.
 This task is\u2026"
 lastmod: '2024-03-13T22:44:59.758531-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Clojure involves verifying the presence\
-  \ of a file system directory from within your Clojure application.
-This task is\u2026"
+summary: Checking if a directory exists in Clojure involves verifying the presence of a file system directory from within your Clojure application.
 title: Checking if a directory exists
 weight: 20
 ---